Kkoma: SK Telecom T1

 On 27 November 2019, it was announced that kkOma would leave SKT T1.

 Vici Gaming

 On 17 December 2019, Vici Gaming announced that kkOma joined the team as their head coach.
 He parted ways with Vici Gaming in September 2020 due to family reasons.

 DWG KIA

 In November 2020, kkOma was being reported as the new head coach of DWG KIA (formerly Damwon Gaming) after the departure of their coaches, Yang “Daeny” Dae-in and Kim “Zefa” Jae-min.

 During the 2021 season, kkOma and his team were runners up in the 2021 Mid-Season Invitational, and the 2021 League of Legends World Championship.

-South Korea League of Legends team
+In December 2021, kkOma was promoted to the role of athletic director within the DWG KIA organization.

+Return to T1

+On 21 November, 2023, T1 announced kkOma's return to the organization as the head coach.

+National team career

 In March 2022, the Korea Esports Association (KeSPA) announced the appointment of kkOma as the head coach for the South Korean League of Legends team for the 2022 Asian Games.